Professional Development Offerings

 Presenter: Jodee Blanco

-Note: The below sessions and descriptions are the sole intellectual property of The Jodee Blanco Group, Inc. and cannot be used in part, in their entirety, nor disseminated to any third parties without express written permission from the Jodee Blanco Group, Inc.
+Note: The sessions and descriptions below are the sole intellectual property of The Jodee Blanco Group, Inc., and cannot be used in part, in their entirety, or disseminated to any third parties without express written permission from the Jodee Blanco Group, Inc.

-Outlined below are some of my more popular PD’s.
+Outlined below are some of my more popular PDs.
 I can also tailor a topic based on a specific desired area of focus.
-Each PD always includes a written supplement with tips and highlights from the presentation and optional books and video tutorials.
+Each PD includes a Digital Resources Package with notes and highlights from the presentation, practice videos, tutorial modules, and other materials for reinforced and continued learning.
 I present in all modalities.
 Specific areas of expertise: Communications and Leadership; Anti-bullying; and SEL for students and adults.

-Prior to my two decades as an anti-bullying author and expert, I owned a national PR firm that specialized in working with challenging individuals and situations.
-I taught my clients grace and compassion under pressure and have adapted those same communication fundamentals to help school administrators, teachers and support staff.
+Prior to my two decades as an anti-bullying expert and author, I owned a national PR firm that specialized in working with challenging individuals and situations.
+I taught my clients grace and compassion under pressure, and have adapted those same communication fundamentals to help school administrators, teachers and support staff.

 When Parents Bully the School: How to Work in Partnership with Challenging Parents

 In this engaging institute day, New York Times bestselling author and anti-bullying expert Jodee Blanco will offer specific strategies on how to handle the irate, unreasonable parent who storms into the office, frustrated and unwilling to listen, and begins bullying the school.

 How do you calm that parent down and get them to listen and behave like an adult?
 How do you motivate him/her to work with the school in everyone’s best interests?
 What shouldn’t you say to an angry, bullying parent and why, and what should you say and do?
 What are the “Three Tenets of Emotional Credibility in Communication” and how do you apply them to inspire understanding with a challenging parent, and most important, collaborate on viable solutions that you implement successfully together?